 Your garage door is a significant component of your home security and safety.
 But what happens when the door cracks?

-Cracks in garage doors humilton are another issue that can startle you.
+Cracks in garage doors hamilton are another issue that can startle you.
 Garage doors are pretty strong and should not crack if you take proper care of them.

 The problem with some garage door wires is that they begin to corrode, which causes moisture to get trapped inside the joint as water enters it at high speed.
 This forces the wires to buckle, causing stress and leading to cracks in your garage door.